 Infant - newborn development

-- Can lift and turn the head when lying on his or her back
+- Can lift and turn their head when lying on their back

 - Hands are fisted, the arms are flexed